 Investigate the company.

 Before making any commitments, investigate the firm.
-Research the company online and contact the Better Business Bureau (www.bbb.org) to determine what others have said about the firm.
+Research the company online and contact the Better Business Bureau at www.bbb.org to determine what others have said about the firm.
 Call the Attorney General’s Office in the state in which the firm is located to find out if there are any consumer complaints against the firm.

 File a complaint.

-You may file a complaint against a business directory firm with the Attorney General’s Office online at www.myfloridalegal.com or by phone toll-free at 1-866-9-NO-SCAM.
+You may file a complaint against a yellow pages directory firm with the Attorney General’s Office online at www.myfloridalegal.com or by phone toll-free at 1-866-9-NO-SCAM.
 Additionally, you may want to file a complaint against the firm with the Federal Trade Commission at www.ftc.gov/complaint as well as the Better Business Bureau at www.bbb.org.